ipfs/metrics/README.md

 ### Google Trends

+We're collecting the "interest over time" metric from Google Trends.
+From Google *"Numbers represent search interest relative to the highest point on the chart for the given region and time.
+A value of 100 is the peak popularity for the term.
+A value of 50 means that the term is half as popular.
+Likewise a score of 0 means the term was less than 1% as popular as the peak."*

 This is the google trend data for searches of the term "IPFS" for the last 12 months.
 The last 10 years is [available here.](./results/google-trends.md)

 Google Trends:
 *  8/2019: 65